hewell37/lc/readme.txt

-Git is a good thing.
+Git is a bad thing.
-I love it.
+I hate it.